 Halloween is not all about ghostly decorations; this event is also popular for showcasing obnoxiously loud decorations in black and bright yellow colors.
 Just look at this giant flower bow wreath made using differently–colored ribbons and murky artificial flowers.

-Building this wreath requires DIY skills; else you’ll turn it into an ugly decoration element of your Halloween party.
-Check the tutorial by Shelley Detton here.
+Building this wreath requires pro-level DIY skills; else you may turn it into an ugly decoration for the Halloween party.
+If you back yourself to give it a try, check out the full tutorial by Shelley Detton here.

 # Glam Flower Wreath

 Wrap a wreath frame in white linen and embellish with fabric flowers with lots of sparkles and pearls.
 Adding a small bat and some black roses will relate it to Halloween.

 You’ll need a foam wreath for the project.
 Craft some felt flowers and cover the wreath with them.
 Hang it on the front door using a bow made of black and white checkered fabric.

 Just make a few paper flowers of different sizes and colors and attach them to a wreath form.
 It becomes even more interesting with the addition of a sugar skull.
 Sweet and scary!

 You need a few bunches of faux black roses and a wire wreath form.
 Weave up the roses onto the wreath and attach your favorite props.

 # Mickey Halloween Wreath, Little Scary More Cute

 You’ll need a half craft pumpkin and a grapevine wreath large enough to house the pumpkin.
 Just attach flowers to the wreath and place the pumpkin carved with Mickey’s face in the center.

 If you’re looking for a unique DIY Halloween wreath idea, this one is for you.
 You need a grapevine wreath and white paper plates.
 Craft flowers of different sizes following the tutorial here and glue them to the wreath.